Learning the skills of leadership: Katherine Ritchie CA

 Upfront on projects I like to discuss ways of working and set objectives with the more junior members of the team.
 Following the training about growth versus fixed mindsets, I am even more conscious of encouraging collaboration, sharing of information, asking and providing regular feedback and creating a safe environment to admit mistakes.

-How has the programme delivered on your expectations?
+How has the Coaching delivered on your expectations?

-When I first met the group, I wasn’t sure how effective the programme would be due to us all having different backgrounds.
-The programme really enables and supports all participants in pursuit of deeper self-awareness and improved leadership skills.
-Thomas and Russell from Leading Figures were very good and made us feel at ease to share our experiences and insights.
+When I first started my coaching sessions, I wasn’t sure how effective it would be but it really enables and supports individuals in pursuit of deeper self-awareness and improved leadership skills.
+Thomas and Russell from Leading Figures were very good and made me feel at ease to share my experiences and insights.

 It was useful to share challenges and discuss potential solutions with people who think differently from me.

-What would you say to other CAs thinking of enrolling on the programme?
+What would you say to other CAs thinking of undertaking coaching?

 If you are looking to broaden your learning and challenge your thinking, I would recommend signing up.
-Gaining a different perspective through the group discussions was interesting and the one-to-one coaching sessions were invaluable.
-They allowed me to explore challenges in my own life and be coached by someone unbiased.
-It was useful to share challenges and discuss potential solutions with people who think differently from me.
+One-to-one coaching is invaluable.
+My sessions allowed me to explore challenges in my own life and be coached by someone unbiased.
+It was useful to share challenges and discuss potential solutions with someone who thinks differently from me.

 The views and opinions expressed are that of the interviewee, and not Ernst & Young LLP.
-Since this interview, Katherine has moved role to become Head of Strategy & Transformation (Technical Operations, Technical R&D and Quality) at Advanced Accelerator Applications.
+Since this interview, Katherine has moved roles to become Global Quality Strategy and PMO Head for Advanced Therapeutics at Novartis.